matriex/System_Extractor/Repack_INFO.md

  **2nd-->  16902dcea1b74f8c9451cb2245c51465d949ec7e**

-* Now just open **"sha1_system.txt"** that was generated recently by xxtractor, inside it you will find something like this
+* Now just open **"sha1_system.txt"** that was generated recently by extractor, inside it you will find something like this
 ```

 //